flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command will creates the `VControl Environment Variables` into `ENV:`
+This command creates the `VControl Environment Variables` into `ENV:`

 As a consequency, `ENV:` assign **MUST** be initialized before executing this command.